TommyC81/TPF2-LineManager/README.md

   categories.
 At this point you likely have enough money to not rely on very careful and individual decisions on when/where to expand/optimize your transport network.
 * Only use one type of vehicle per line (this makes addition of new vehicles more predictable).
 * Don't mix PASSENGER and CARGO on the same line.
-Although it will work, results may not be optimal.
+Although it may work, results will most likely not be optimal.
 * If you need to update/upgrade vehicle type on a line, replace all vehicles at the same time (see above related item).
 * Using a smaller vehicle size (less capacity per vehicle) can allow for better automatic fine-tuning of the line capacity.